Polymer/old-docs-site/docs/polymer/polymer.md

 **Note:** `this` references the custom element itself inside a {{site.project_title}} element.
 For example, `this.localName == 'tag-name'`.
 {: .alert .alert-info }

+A custom element's prototype is assembled in this order:

+-   The base prototype is copied from the DOM object that the custom element extends (by default, `HTMLElement`).
+-   {{site.project_title}} adds a set of built-in methods and properties (see [Built-in element methods](#builtin)).
+-   The properties and methods defined in the proto-object are added into the element's prototype.

 **Important:** Be careful when initializing properties that are objects or arrays.
 Due to the nature of `prototype`, you may run into unexpected "shared state" across instances of the same element.
 If you're initializing an array or object, do it in the `created` callback rather than directly on the `prototype`.